yousiftouma/cygni-talent-deploy/readme.md

 ### Changing ownership and permissions

-Arch wiki has good articla about file permissions and attributes [here](https://wiki.archlinux.org/index.php/File_permissions_and_attributes).
+Arch wiki has a good article about file permissions and attributes [here](https://wiki.archlinux.org/index.php/File_permissions_and_attributes).

 [Here](https://chmod-calculator.com/) is a handy tool to visualize the different representations of file permissions.